Faryalaurooj/yolo_tracking/README.md

 ```
 Results :
-with yolov8n and people.mp4 video following results
+with different detectors , for object detection as well as segmentation models following results of tracking are achieved

 |  Detector | Speed | inference | postprocess |tracking per image at shape (1, 3, 384, 640)
 | -------- | ----- | ----- | ----- |-------|